-Upon acceptance to the University, students with disabilities (learning, physical, medical) and/or AD/HD who anticipate utilizing academic accommodations, adjustments or auxiliary aids must submit their documentation to the Learning Specialist, c/o Center for Academic Development, 2nd floor Library, Roger Williams University, One Old Ferry Road, Bristol, RI, 02809.
+Upon acceptance to the University, students with disabilities (learning, medical, physical, psychiatric) and/or AD/HD who anticipate utilizing academic accommodations, adjustments or auxiliary aids must submit their documentation to the Learning Specialist, c/o Center for Academic Development, 2nd floor Library, Roger Williams University, One Old Ferry Road, Bristol, RI, 02809.

 No. A student's status as a person with a documented disability is confidential information that is not shared with any University personnel or outside source without the student's knowledge and permission.
 A student's status as a person with a documented disability is not indicated on class rosters or in advising dockets.
 Faculty are informed that academic accommodations or adjustments must be provided through the Academic Accommodation Authorization form; however, the specifics of the disability are not included on this form.

 There is no "laundry list" of accommodations that are provided to students with documented learning disabilities or AD/HD.
 The Learning Specialist evaluates each student's needs based upon the documentation that is submitted.
 Please note that documentation alone does not guarantee that academic accommodations or adjustments will be deemed reasonable and/or appropriate.